alkiranet/terraform-provider-alkira/docs/resources/service_fortinet.md

 Required:

-- `groups` (List of String) The list of Groups associated with the zone.
+- `groups` (List of String) The list of groups associated with the zone.
 - `segment_id` (String) The ID of the segment.
 - `zone_name` (String) The name of the associated zone.